Dan Vs.: Additional voices

 The series employs many guest stars and recurring roles.
-Carlos Alazraqui portrays a balloon cult member in the episode "New Mexico", both a surfer and a lifeguard in "The Beach", Maurice in "The Fancy Restaurant", Magnifico the Magnificent in "The Magician", and Flynn Goodhill in "Parents", among others.
+Carlos Alazraqui portrays a balloon cult member in "New Mexico", both a surfer and a lifeguard in "The Beach", Maurice in "The Fancy Restaurant", Magnifico the Magnificent in "The Magician", and Flynn Goodhill in "Parents", among others.
 Matt Angel guest starred as a Burgerphile employee in "The Wedding".
 René Auberjonois is the voice of Chef Puree in "The Fancy Restaurant".
 Michael Gross and Meredith Baxter (of Family Ties fame) both play the voice of Elise's parents Don and Elise Sr. (respectively).
-Felicia Day voices the boss in his titular role "The Boss".
-John DiMaggio plays the voice of a police officer in three episodes, and a security guard in "baseball".
+Felicia Day voices the boss in her "titular episode".
+John DiMaggio plays the voice of a police officer in three episodes, Salvation Guy in “Salvation Armed Forces”, and a security guard in "baseball".
 Jenna Fischer voices Amber in "Anger Management".
 Judy Greer does the part of Jennifer in "The Neighbors".
-Seth Green does the voice of the mummy in his titular episode "The Mummy".
+Seth Green does the voice of the mummy in his "titular episode".
 Ernie Hudson played the voice of the Camp Counselor in "Summer Camp".

-Other guest stars include Clancy Brown, Mark Hamill, Tom Kenny, Bill Kopp, Kevin McDonald, John C. McGinley, Daran Norris, Kurtwood Smith, Cree Summer, Harland Williams, and Henry Winkler for various parts.
+Other guest stars include Clancy Brown, Mark Hamill, Tom Kenny, Bill Kopp, Kevin McDonald, John C. McGinley, Daran Norris, Carlos Alazraqui, Kurtwood Smith, Cree Summer, Harland Williams, and Henry Winkler for various parts.